kiril-dragomirov/PHPStorm/README.md

 ### Easy Code Navigation & Search

 PhpStorm helps you get around your code more efficiently and save time when working with large projects.
-Jump to a method, function or variable definition in just one click, or search for its usages.
+Jump to a method, function or variable **definition** in just one click, or search for its **usages**.